quicaxd/quicaxd/README.md

 # Hi there, I'm quica! 👋

-I'm a cybersecurity expert and software developer passionate about open source projects and technology.
+I'm a cybersecurity researcher and software developer passionate about open source projects and technology.
 Welcome to my GitHub repository, where I showcase my work and projects.
 Here's some key information about me:

 ## Interests 🌟